-By default, users in your domain can exchange email messages with any email address.
+By default, your G Suite users can exchange email messages with any email address.
 However, in some cases, you might want to restrict the addresses or domains your users can exchange messages with.
 For example, a school might want to allow students to exchange messages with faculty members and other students, but not with people outside of the school.

 - Receiving—Users can only receive messages from authorized addresses or domains.
 Messages sent from unauthorized domains—or messages from listed domains that can't be verified using DomainKeys Identified Mail (DKIM) or Sender Policy Framework (SPF) records—are returned to the sender with a message about the restriction policy.